wadewegner/Force.com-Toolkit-for-NET/README.md

 # Force.com Toolkit for .NET <img src="http://dfbuild.cloudapp.net/app/rest/builds/buildType:ForceComToolkitForNet_DebugCiBuild/statusIcon" />

-*Note*: Please add all feedback - e.g. bugs, features, ideas, and so forth - as issues so that we can track them accordingly.

-## Why a .NET Toolkit?

-Why not? =)

-More seriously, .NET developers represent a huge community and we want to make it as easy as possible for them to developer against Force.com.
-A toolkit, complete with libraries and NuGet packages, represents one of the easiest ways to get them started.
+The Force.com Toolkit for .NET provides an easy way for .NET developers to interact with the Force.com REST API using a native libraries.
+This toolkit is built using the [Async/Await pattern](http://msdn.microsoft.com/en-us/library/hh191443.aspx) for asynchronous development and .NET [portable class libraries](http://msdn.microsoft.com/en-us/library/gg597391.aspx), making it easy to target multiple Microsoft platforms, including .NET 4/4.5, Windows Phone8, Windows 8/8.1, and Silverlight 5.

 ## NuGet Packages

 ### Published Packages

-You can try the library immmediately by installing the this unlisted package.
+You can try the library immmediately by installing this [NuGet package](http://www.nuget.org/packages/DeveloperForce.Force/).

 ```
-Install-Package developerforce.restapi -Version 0.0.29
+Install-Package DeveloperForce.Force
 ```

 ### DevTest Packages